Herman Trunk: Resurgence of Interest in Trunk

 During the 1920s and 1930s, Trunk exhibited alongside some of the most prominent artists in American modernism, those that critics remember today, including Charles Demuth, John Marin, Stuart Davis, Joseph Stella, Joseph Pollet, Edward Hopper, Arthur Dove, and many more.
 His work was supported by Juliana Force, Frederick C. Bartlett, Chester Holmes Aldrich, H.C.
 Richardson, Nathaniel Pousette-Dart, Edward Root, Forbes Watson, and others.
 In a January 20, 1928 letter to Stella Bowen, Ford Madox Ford praised Trunk's work as "really remarkable."
 Trunk’s recovery as a major American modernist painter began with the spring 1989 exhibition at Herschl & Adler Galleries.
 There are many reasons Trunk had been overlooked by art historians until the current moment: his background and commitments were traditional, as he was a devoted husband and father.
 He was nicknamed “The Candlelight Painter” by the media in the 1920s since he maintained his job as a printmaker and painted at night.
 In addition, Trunk was a faithful Catholic during a period of virulent anti-Catholic sentiment.
 Reconsideration of Trunk’s commitment to his Catholic faith and its impact on his art is examined by art historian Cynthia Fowler in the 2009 exhibition Herman Trunk: Catholic Modernist and the accompanying exhibition catalogue.
 A discussion of Trunk's still-life paintings, the work for which he is best known, is also examined in this catalogue by art historian Dena Gilby.
 In addition, an October 2009 conference in honor of Trunk at Emmanuel College, “Early American Modernism and Religion,” turned its attention towards the role of faith to the artistic movement.
 Most important to understanding Trunk’s lack of visibility today may very well be the fact that a World War I injury rendered Trunk nearly deaf, and as a result social networking at galleries and shows was difficult for him.
-At present, interest in Trunk is building.
 Two shows appeared in 2009.
 Emmanuel College in Boston held “Herman Trunk: Catholic Modernist” in September and October; and in October through December Endicott College in Beverly, Massachusetts hosted “Herman Trunk (1894-1963) and the Modernist Still Life."
 His work as a Catholic artist also has drawn attention from the National Museum of Catholic Art and History.
 In December 2011, Cynthia Fowler published, "Herman Trunk's Cubist Crucifix: A Case Study," in Religion and the Arts, a publication of Boston College.